 In addition, it can also help you look inward at your character, values, and all aspects of your life.
 This allows you to be conscious and accountable for the whole of who you are and your future direction.

 In particular, at some private schools and military schools, goals will be emphasized to ensure the development of your intellect, as well as your character and leadership.
 You will develop your values, intellect, and fitness as you gain tenacity, determination, and perseverance.

 There are numerous experimental and correlational studies showing that setting goals increases success rates in almost every setting, including education.
 Part of the reason for this is that setting goals pushes young adults to articulate the things they want out of life, so they live more consciously.

-By setting goals for success, you can discover more about themselves and work towards becoming the best versions of themselves.
+By setting goals for success, you can discover more about yourself and work towards becoming the best version of yourself.
 In other words, goals allow students to tap into their inner potential by giving them targets to strive toward.
-These targets make young adults venture into new situations, new contexts, and new challenges that place them instantly in the right position for growth and development.
+These targets will help you venture into new situations, contexts, and challenges that place you in the right position for growth and development.